Rovibrational computations for the He$_2$ a $^3\Sigma_\mathrm{u}^+$ state including non-adiabatic, relativistic, and QED corrections: Solving the rovibronic problem and comparison with experimental data

-Theoretical and `experimental' fine-structure splittings are compared in Table~\ref{tab:v0_QED_spinrot_off2}, the latter values are once again obtained from an effective Hamiltonian with parameters fitted to measured \atSup {}$-${} \ctSgp\ excitation energies~\cite{FoBeCo98,SemeriaPhD2020}.
-Unlike in Ref.~\cite{SemeriaPhD2020}, the experimental values presented in Table~\ref{tab:v0_QED_spinrot_off2} were obtained with the spin-rotation coupling neglected in the effective Hamiltonian~\cite{LiMcVi74}, in accordance with its omission from the theoretical calculations.
-Spin-rotation coupling becomes more pronounced for higher rotational levels and we plan to compute it in future work.
+Theoretical and experimental fine-structure splittings are compared in Table~\ref{tab:v0_QED_spinrot_off2}.
+The latter, `experimental' values are obtained from an effective Hamiltonian approach with parameters fitted to rovibronic excitation energies~\cite{BrCa03,FoBeCo98,SeJaClAgScMe18,WiHoMe25} involving the (relevant) \atSup {} levels; see the Appendix and the `Expt.' columns of Table \ref{tab:spinspin_coeff} for the important formulae and the numerical values of the parameters, respectively.
+Although the $\{\gamma\}$ spin-rotation coupling constants are given in the Table for completeness, their values are set to zero when building and diagonalizing the effective Hamiltonian in order to be consistent with the theoretical computations, where this effect has not been not taken into account yet.

 The agreement between computed and `experimental' splittings is excellent, the deviation being $250-500 \, \text{kHz}$ in almost all cases.
-This is a spectacular display of the importance of QED (in the form of anomalous magnetic moment corrections to $\hat{H}_{\text{SS,dp}}$, as shown in Eq.~\ref{Hspindep}); omitting these corrections would introduce a mostly uniform error of $\sim3 \, \text{MHz}$.
-The remaining discrepancy is likely due to the neglected relativistic recoil corrections: the fine-structure splitting of the hydrogen atom may serve as a loose analogy, where the comparable magnitudes of spin-dependent QED and relativistic recoil corrections can be seen analytically.
-This possibility is to be investigated in future work.
+This is a spectacular display of the importance of QED (in the form of anomalous magnetic moment corrections to $\hat{H}_{\text{SS,dp}}$, as shown in Eq.~(\ref{Hspindep})); omitting these corrections would introduce a mostly uniform error of $\sim3 \, \text{MHz}$.
+The remaining discrepancy is likely due to the neglected non-adiabatic-relativistic coupling corrections and higher relativistic corrections, whose effect can be roughly estimated by looking at the fine-structure splitting of hydrogen-like ions (\emph{e.g.} in Table~3 of Ref.~\cite{YeSh15}); these small corrections are to be investigated in future work.

-The computed splittings were used as input in the effective Hamiltonian to arrive at a theoretical value for the $\lambda(N)$ spin-spin coupling parameter for the $v=0,1,2$ vibrational states (Table \ref{tab:spinspin_coeff} and \SM{} for further details).
+Finally, for an overall, instead of a line-by-line, experiment-theory comparison, the rovibrational-fine-structure energy levels were used as input in the effective Hamiltonian to arrive at effective molecular parameters.
+Table~\ref{tab:spinspin_coeff} shows the fitted values of the $B_i$ rotational and $\lambda_i$ ($i=0,1,2,3$) spin-spin coupling coefficients for the $v=0,1,2$ vibrational states and comparison with available experimental data.
+We used the same effective Hamiltonian expressions as Ref.~\cite{WiHoMe25}, and we see good agreement, especially for the spin-spin coupling parameters with the experimentally derived values.
+The computed higher rotational coefficients $B_2$ and $B_3$ are not reliable, their magnitude being well below the uncertainty of the computed rotational intervals.
+These coefficients should be recomputed in the future, once spin-rotation coupling is properly taken into account in the computation.